joshhedstrom/joshhedstrom/README.md

 ### Hey 🍃
 I'm Josh Hedstrom.
-I'm a senior full stack software engineer with a strong focus on the frontend.
+I was a senior full stack software engineer with a strong focus on the frontend, and now I'm an accomplished Engineering Manager with proven experience of leading teams through complex technical modernization and transformation.
+I've architected and implemented cutting-edge, composable tech stacks that drive business agility and scalability.

-- ⚛️ React is my jam, 🪝 hooks are my favorite thing.
-- 🔮 I have seen the future, and it's Module Federation and blazing fast. 🚀
-- 🛠 I've got a lot of experience in ES6 but I always default to TypeScript when I can.
-- 🔒 I'm a cybersecurity zealot.
-I believe that web application security should be a priority on all levels of an application.
-- 💻 I'm passionate about testing and documentation and enforcing coding standards from the very start of the dev process.
-- ✨ I strive towards code that is testable, maintainable, readable, and well-documented.
+My leadership approach combines quick delivery with clear communication across all organizational levels.
+I've successfully orchestrated cross-functional initiatives spanning multiple departments to deliver mission critical projects.
+I lead agile, fast moving teams that ship modern products to serve as a catalyst for business growth.

-Previously @Lowes(/pd) and @RSI
+Previously @Lowes(/pdp & paint) and @RSI

 - - - -